Azure/azure-docs-powershell-aip/Azure Information Protection/PurviewInformationProtection/PurviewInformationProtection.md

     |**Decrypting content**     |    If this account needs to decrypt content, for example, to reprotect files and inspect files that others have protected, make it a [super user](../configure-super-users.md) for Azure Information Protection and make sure the super user feature is enabled.     |
     |**Onboarding controls**     |    If you have implemented [onboarding controls](../activate-service.md#configuring-onboarding-controls-for-a-phased-deployment) for a phased deployment, make sure that this account is included in your onboarding controls you've configured.     |

-- **a Microsoft Entra access token**, which sets and stores credentials for the delegated user to authenticate to Azure Information Protection.
+- **a Microsoft Entra access token**, which sets and stores credentials for the delegated user to authenticate to Microsoft Purview Information Protection.
 When the token in Microsoft Entra ID expires, you must run the cmdlet again to acquire a new token.

     The parameters for **Set-Authentication** use values from an app registration process in Microsoft Entra ID.
-For more information, see [Create and configure Microsoft Entra applications for Set-Authentication](#create-and-configure-azure-ad-applications-for-set-aipauthentication).
+For more information, see [Create and configure Microsoft Entra applications for Set-Authentication](#create-and-configure-azure-ad-applications-for-set-authentication).

 Run the labeling cmdlets non-interactively by first running the [Set-Authentication](https://go.microsoft.com/fwlink/?linkid=2258854) cmdlet.